sammonius/qtc/README.md

 # qtc
 A work-in-progress C interface for Qt.

+(**NOTE**: Development of this is frozen for now.
+I'm hoping to eventually make a script that generates declarations of the mangled names of Qt's C++ functions for different ABI's, and generate macros that define their actual names as their mangled names.
+I'm working on other projects for now though but hopefully this is done soon.
+I'm just kinda sick of unsuccessfully messing with C++ and python scripts so I've been working on other projects for now.
+The data below should still apply once this script is finished, but I'll change it as necessary once that actually happens)

 ## compiling
 To compile qtc, you can just run the install.sh file.
 ```sudo sh install.sh``` should do the trick.